senseiphoneX/iota-starter-carsharing/README.md

 9. To start the camera function, tap the QR code image.

-10. Open your server app with a  PC browser at the URL https://&lt;your-app-route&gt;.mybluemix.net/, and then scroll down to display a QR code.
+10. From a browser, connect to the server application at the URL https://&lt;your-app-route&gt;.mybluemix.net/, and then scroll down to display the QR code.

-11. Read the QR code for the mobile app.
+11. Read the QR code from the mobile app.

 For more information, see [Push notifications](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html).